How Much Do Bass Lessons Cost? Typically $30–$100/Hour

 A few things move the number up or down in a predictable way.

 Instructor experience.
-Someone who has been gigging and teaching for thirty or forty years is almost always going to charge more than someone who started teaching last year, and usually it's worth it.
+Someone who has been gigging and teaching for thirty or forty years is almost always going to charge more than someone who started teaching last year, and usually it is worth it.
 An experienced teacher spots problems faster and fixes them sooner, which means fewer hours of lessons to get where you want to go.

 Lesson length.
 Hourly rates are the norm for private teachers.
 Some teachers offer 30-minute slots for younger kids or very early beginners, which lowers the per-lesson price but not the per-hour rate.
 Longer sessions (90 minutes, 2 hours) are great for intermediate and advanced students who can absorb more in one sitting.